 8. Customer feedback

-Customer feedback is important at all stages of the product life cycle because it helps the team with validating and improving the proposed products and features of the product.
-In addition, it gives suggestions and insights from target customers that help to understand the effectiveness of the product is fulfilling the potential customers’ needs.
+Customer feedback is important at all stages of the product life cycle management because it helps the team with validating and improve the proposed products and features of the product.
+In addition, it gives suggestions and insights from target customers that help to understand the effectiveness of the product in fulfilling the potential customers’ needs.
 Customer feedback also helps the product manager discover problems with the product that they did not know of.

 14-day Free Trial.
 No Credit Card Required.

-The end-to-end product management process is essential in creating a product that meets the market needs and satisfies customers.
+The end to end product lifecycle management process is essential in creating a product that meets market needs and satisfies customers.